 2018: Electronic Control Weapons (Tasers) are issued.

-2019: Longmeadow Police Department becomes an MPAC Accredited Police Department – the first municpal police department in Hampden County to become Accredited.
+2019: Longmeadow Police Department becomes an MPAC Accredited Police Department – the first municipal police department in Hampden County to become Accredited.

 2020: Sgt.
 Danielle Rex-Bernashe becomes the department’s first female Sergeant.

-2020: The department’s last Ford Crown Victoria (Car#8) is taken out of service (Ford discontinued the ubiquitous Crown Victoria Police Interceptor in 2011, replacing it with the Police Interceptor Utility (Explorer).
+2020: The department’s last Ford Crown Victoria (Car#8) is taken out of service on June 2, 2020 (Ford discontinued the ubiquitous Crown Victoria Police Interceptor in 2011, replacing it with the Police Interceptor Utility (Explorer).